Juan337492/CornerGrocerAppEnhanced/README.md

 # CornerGrocerAppEnhanced
 CornerGrocerApp is a Java-based application that tracks and analyzes item purchase frequencies for a grocery store.
+Originally developed in -
+C++, the app was translated to Java to leverage its robust data structures and error-handling capabilities.
 This project demonstrates fundamental algorithmic principles and the efficient use of data structures, making it an ideal example of applying core computer science concepts to solve real-world problems.
 ## Features

 - **Efficient Data Storage:**